jander99/interview-challenge/README.md

 }
 ```

-In order to get realtime conversion data, a free API available from CoinCap
+In order to get realtime conversion data, a free API available from CoinCap should be used to convert
-should be used to convert from one token to another.
+from one token to another.
-The documentation for this API is available [here.](https://docs.coincap.io/)
+The documentation for this API is available at https://docs.coincap.io/

+## Running the code ##

+This is a standard gradle project

 ## Hints ##